aptonic/dropzone4-actions/README.md

 ## Saving and loading values

-Your action can store strings values in the Dropzone database by calling $dz.save_value(value_name, value).
+Your action can store string values in the Dropzone database by calling $dz.save_value(value_name, value).
 This is useful for storing configuration for your action - e.g. when your action first runs you could use CocoaDialog to prompt for a setting and then store the result.
 When your action is next run, all saved values are set as environment variables and can be accessed using ENV['stored_value_name'].
 You can see which variables were set in the [debug console](#debug-console) each time your action is run.
 If the user has multiple instances of your action setup in the grid, the stored values are unique to each instance.

 Example